 Matricaria discoidea DC.

-Stems - Multiple from base, from taproot, ascending to erect, glabrous or with a few sparse hairs, to +15cm tall, herbaceous.
+Stems - Ascending, to 30 cm, often multiple from base, usually branched, glabrous or with a few sparse hairs.

 Flowering - May - October.

-Origin - Native to Western North America and Eurasia, introduced in many parts of the U.S.
+Origin - Native to the western U.S., introduced in many parts of the U.S.